The main cast.Miranda

 - Put on a Bus: Clive disappeared in the third series without explanation.

 - Ship Tease: Miranda and Gary.
-And how.

 - Sickeningly Sweethearts: Gary's friends Chris and Allison.